 Bulk payments

 You can initiate payments against multiple approved payables at once using bulk payment initiation.
 This is useful when you have a batch of vendor invoices ready to pay at the end of a pay cycle.
+Bulk payments let you:- Select multiple approved payables in a single operation

 - Choose the bank account to fund all selected payments